Janet Jakobsen

 Janet R. Jakobsen is a scholar of gender and sexuality.
 She is the Claire Tow Professor of Women's, Gender and Sexuality Studies at Barnard College and is the author of several books focusing on gender and sexuality.
+She also writes on secularism, religion, and violence.

 Biography

 Education

 Jakobsen attended Dartmouth College for her undergraduate studies, where she received her A.B. in philosophy and economics.
 She received her M.A. at Claremont School of Theology.
 Jakobsen received her doctorate from Emory University in the Graduate School of Religion.

 Career

 She worked as a policy analyst and organizer in Washington, D.C. and taught at both Wesleyan University and Harvard University and before starting at Barnard.
 She is the Claire Tow Professor of Women's, Gender and Sexuality Studies at Barnard College.
 She served as the Director of the Barnard Center for Research on Women (BCRW) for 15 years.
 She has also been Barnard's Dean for Faculty Diversity and Development.

 During her time at BCRW, Jakobsen started the web journal Scholar & Feminist Online.
 Currently, Jakobsen serves as a principal investigator for the Gender Justice and Neoliberal Transformations Working Group, sponsored by BCRW.